AryanThakre1610/Backend-Project/README.md

 # ShooterBackend

-A C# Console Application for Video Game Data Management
+C# Console Application for Video Game Data Management

 ## Overview
 ShooterBackend is a modular backend system for managing and analyzing data for a video game catalog.
 It supports inventory, character, weapon, and power-up management, and provides analytics via a menu-driven console interface.
 The project demonstrates OOP principles (interfaces, inheritance, composition) and LINQ-based data analysis.